NIEM/NIEM-Training/Master NIEM Document/Master NIEM Training Document.md

 </nc:Location>
 ```

-**It doesn't make much sense to try and represent this in JSON in a NIEM-conformant way.
+It doesn't make much sense to try and represent this in JSON in a NIEM-conformant way.
 NIEM doesn't (can't) provide rules for converting non-NIEM XML to JSON.
-This was auto-generated with an XML editor.**
+This was auto-generated with an XML editor:

 ```json
 "nc:Location": {